Credit Image above: Powder Magazine

 Live in a Ski Town While You’re Too Injured to Ski

-Kylie Mohr, a former Jackson local and a journalist at High Country News, wrote a blog on Powder Magazine in 2019 about living in a ski town and being too injured to go play.
-She grasps such a real quandary here in a ski town like Jackson Hole where the majority of the townees are here for one thing: to play in the mountains.
+Kylie Mohr, a former Jackson local and a journalist, wrote a blog on Powder Magazine in 2019.
+The article talked about living in a ski town and being too injured to go play.
+She grasps a common quandary here in a ski town like Jackson Hole.
+The majority of townees are here for one thing: to play in the mountains.
 But what happens when your fun turns into a pain (quite literally)?
 It just downright sucks to be on the sidelines while your buddies are having fun (Instagram posts don’t help).
 We’ve been there, and we sympathize entirely.
-And while injured, skiers may feel overwhelmed and at a loss of how to move forward without some downhill time – Jackson Hole Nordic has a solution for those looking to complement their recovery efforts.
+Skiers may feel overwhelmed and at a loss of how to move forward without some downhill time while injured.
+Jackson Hole Nordic has a solution for those looking to complement their recovery efforts.

 Jackson Hole Nordic advocates for a steady recovery with Nordic skiing or Nordic walking.
 With low-impact activity on the joints, Nordic walking is the perfect activity for the previously active athlete or individual who has recently become sedentary.
 The main movement is a rhythmic swinging and pushing off with Nordic poles.
 It is important to note that you must use Nordic walking sticks, which create an extension of your arm.
 Ski poles or hiking poles would be too heavy and not produce the benefits one would be looking for with Nordic walking (though some seasoned Nordic walkers would find the effort amusing).